Flavor Violating Higgs signals in the Texturized Two-Higgs Doublet Model (2HDM-Tx): Introduction

-The first study of the 2HDM with textures \cite{Cheng:1987rs} considered the specific form with six-zeroes, but also the so-called cyclic model and other variations.
-In that work it was identified a specific pattern of FCNC Higgs-fermion couplings, known nowadays as the Cheng-Sher ansatz, which is of the form $\frac{\sqrt{m_i m_j }} {v}$.
+One of the first studies of the THDM with textures \cite{Cheng:1987rs} considered a specific form with six-zeroes, as well as other variations with cyclic textures.
+In that work it was identified that the texture assumption implies a specific pattern of FCNC Higgs-fermion couplings, known nowadays as the Cheng-Sher ansatz, which is of size $\frac{\sqrt{m_i m_j }} {v}$.
 It was found that such vertex could satisfy FCNC bounds with Higgs masses lighter than O(TeV).
-The extension of the THDM-Tx with four-zero texture was presented in \cite{Zhou:2003kd, DiazCruz:2004tr}.
-The phenomenological consequences of these matrix textures (Hermitian 4-textures or non-hermitian 6-textures) were considered in \cite{DiazCruz:2004pj}, while further phenomenological studies were presented in \cite{Wu:2004kr, Li:2005rr, Carcamo:2006dp}.
-However, the above studies usually assumed that both ${Y}^f_1$ and ${Y}^f_2$ have the same texture form, a pattern that can be called ``Paralell textures" namely: \be Y_1 = , Y_2 = . \ee
+The extension of the THDM-Tx with a four-zero texture was presented in \cite{Zhou:2003kd, DiazCruz:2004tr}.
+The phenomenological consequences of these textures (Hermitian 4-textures or non-hermitian 6-textures) were considered in \cite{DiazCruz:2004pj}, while further phenomenological studies were presented in \cite{Wu:2004kr, Li:2005rr, Carcamo:2006dp}.

-However, it is also possible that ${Y}^f_1$ and ${Y}^f_2$ could have different forms, but in such a way that the resulting mass matrix has a specific type of texture [\ref{eq:mass}].
-In particular, in this paper we shall discuss different combinations of Yukawa matrices that result in a mass matrix of the four-zero texture form.
+Several models for Yukawa matrices could be identified which lead to specific patterns of flavor violating Higgs interactions.
+For instance, one can assume that the Yukawa matrices $Y^f_1$ and $Y^f_2$ have the same form (a case that we call ``Parallel Textures").
+It is also possible to have a Yukawa matrix, say $Y^f_1$, with some specific texture, while the second matrix $Y^f_2$ has only some elements different from zero, at positions that coincide with some elements of $Y^f_1$, as in the so called top-specific models discussed in the literature \cite{Atwood:2005bf}, we call this case ``Semi-parallel textures".

+In this paper we study another possibility, namely that $Y^f_1$ and $Y^f_2$ have completely different structure.
+Namely, for specific four-zero textures that reproduce all fermion masses and the CKM matrix, these vertices only depend on the parameters $\tan \beta(=\frac{v_2}{v_1})$ and $\gamma_f$ $(0 < \gamma_f <1, f=u,d,l)$, which appears in the relation between the third family mass and the 33 entry of the corresponding mass matrix.
+We use the current bounds on the low energy processes, to impose constraints on the values of $\gamma_f$ and $\tan \beta$.
+We also compare these constraints with the ones obtained for the cases of parallel and fermion-specific textures.
+Furthermore, we also include the constraints obtained from current LHC bounds on the Higgs boson couplings, and derive predictions for the Flavor Violating decays $h^0\to\tau\mu$ and $t\to ch^0$, which reach Branching ratios that could be tested at the LHC in the forthcoming era of precision Flavor Higgs Physics.